dmcqueen/token-identity-drift/README.md

 ## Experiments

-Experiments are defined declaratively in `experiments.yaml` and consist of controlled semantic contrasts using the *same token ID*:
+Experiments are defined as paired semantic contrasts using the **same surface token** across distinct contexts.

 ```yaml
 experiments: